coolhandluck/indiefilmico/README.md

 (4) INDIE FILM ICO IS INTENDED FOR FIRST OR SECOND TIME FILMMAKERS UNDER THE LB, MLB, OR ULB SAG AFTRA CONTRACTS

 While this code will be open sourced, this project is intended for those looking to raise a small to modest amount of money for a first or second film.
 Should this model prove successful, then certainly can be scaled up but the goal is to open up and decentralize film financing in the independent film market.

+Because the film is monetized at the outset, there is exit and entry based upon the liquidity of the token.
+If a film or filmmaker becomes successful, then the demand for the token will be there.
+If the film ultimately fails, then it would be no different than a donation like Kickstarter or IndieGoGo.
+But the filmmaker would ultimately have more capital and more flexibility in which to make the film.

 The ICO market is very risky at its inception and indie film has always been risky.
-Those that have an interest in film and filmmakers may find this be an appropriate match.
+Those that have an interest in film and filmmakers and crypto may find this to be an appropriate match.